 SOURCES AND REFERENCES:

-6. Low sperm count - causes, sperm analysis test, male infertility treatments increase sperm count, Elawoman - 2017
+- Low sperm count - causes, symptoms and male infertility treatments increase sperm count, Elawoman - 2017

 Was this page helpful?

 The information displayed on this webpage covers general information on several medical conditions, fertility treatments, IVF ICSI, surrogacy procedure, home remedies, and their respective treatments.
 The exclusive purpose of the displayed information is for the sake of general understanding and it has been collected from open sources which heavily rely on research and laboratory tests.
 However, the information shared here should not be considered as a medical advice or an alternative to consultation with a registered medical practitioner or licensed healthcare professional.

 It is not advised to self-diagnose or treat any medical condition or disease following the information given in this article.
 We insist you to consult a registered practitioner and never try to replace their advice or discontinue treatment in between by relying solely on the information obtained.
 External links to different websites as well as videos given on the website serve the purpose of sharing knowledge only.
 Ela being an Independent Medical Information platform is neither responsible nor guarantees the authenticity, reliability, and accuracy of these videos and websites in any way.
 We do not intend the information displayed here to be used for a medical emergency, if you seek medical attention for yourself (or any other person with whom you want to share the information with), we advise you to directly get in touch with the hospital or the doctor.